hmol/EPi.Log4NetLogglyAppender/README.md

         <appender-ref ref="loggly"/>
     </root>
 </log4net>
 ```

 That's it.
-It should transmit everything you log using log4net to your Loggly.com feed.
+Your application should now transmit everything you log using log4net to your Loggly.com feed.